Death of Nex Benedict: Reactions to investigation

-After the March 21 announcement by the DA's office, the Human Rights Campaign renewed its call for an independent investigation and described Benedict as being failed by their school and elected officials "who allowed a culture of bullying and harassment to grow unchecked."
+After the March 21 announcement by the DA's office, the Human Rights Campaign renewed its call for an independent investigation and said that Benedict had been failed by their school and elected officials, "who allowed a culture of bullying and harassment to grow unchecked."
 GLAAD president Sarah Kate Ellis also called for an independent investigation, and stated, "Everyone from Superintendent Walters and Owasso high school to the unaccredited-since-2009 state medical examiner's office, the district attorney, and Owasso police department have failed Nex."

 Nicole McAfree of Freedom Oklahoma responded to Kunzweiler's use of Benedict's birth name, stating that "A statement that deadnames a trans victim as its opening sentence is one that clearly indicates the brand of justice doled out by DA Kunzweiler's office – one that does not include or respect Two Spirit, transgender, or gender nonconforming+ (2STGNC+) people."

 In response to the release of the full report, the president of the Human Rights Campaign stated, "The full report does little to fill in the gaps in information about that day or the more than a year of bullying and harassment that led up to it."
 Freedom Oklahoma asked Oklahoma lawmakers to oppose anti-LGBTQ laws, and said "the very least we can do in Nex's memory is demonstrate our commitment to building a better world that makes it impossible for this heartbreaking tragedy to happen again."

+Others

+Shortly after Benedict's death, Judith Butler spoke about transgender rights and Benedict's death in an interview with Teen Vogue:

+"People who have skepticism about trans issues, they have to allow themselves to be transformed by what they hear. [...]
+About the Nex thing, I remember being bullied in that bathroom.
+I remember being pushed up against the wall in that bathroom, and I thought, These girls are much bigger than me and I don't stand a chance here.
+There was something about that Nex Benedict thing, it really got to me."